-Workhoppers is the anti-thesis of Upwork-type freelance sites and was designed for companies to find and hire professionals in their own city, for contract, gig or part-time work at a flat rate.
+Workhoppers is the anti-thesis of Upwork-type freelance sites and was designed for companies to find and hire professionals in their own city.

-With Workhoppers, there are no commissions paid.
-Employers just pay a monthly fee (plans start at $19 per month).
-There’s also no bidding or complicated processes to estimate the cost of a project.
+With Workhoppers, there are no bidding or complicated processes to estimate the cost of a project.

 Workhoppers believes in the advantages of working face-to-face, even if it’s just once a month over a coffee.
 Companies and “workhoppers” can communicate directly and agree together on the terms of the contract.
 Workhoppers uses a powerful matching algorithm to highlight the most qualified freelancers.
 That means you don’t have to go through the sorting process.

 Once the job is completed, businesses have the opportunity to review their freelancer.
 All companies and jobs are vetted before they can post on the site.
 The intent of the site is to encourage companies to hire and meet with freelancers in their community.
 This focus on long-term relationships is better for everyone.

 The obvious downside of Workhoppers is that, depending on where you live, the cost of a local freelancer could be higher.
 Our 2017 Global Freelancing Trends survey showed that freelancers in places with higher costs of living charge more.

 You can specify that you are seeking a freelancer in another city but, since there is no escrow payment processing, you need to establish trust.
 The site is a great option for projects that require meeting face-to-face.